GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 curl -O https://d3079gxvs8ayeg.cloudfront.net/templates/managing.yaml
 ```

-!!!
-Tip Stack Configuration
+> info "Stack Configuration"
-    If you need to configure the stack to your own particular needs you can easily edit the template YAML as necessary.
+> If you need to configure the stack to your own particular needs you can easily edit the template YAML as necessary.
 For example, in this guide we're only using a single **managing** account to handle Spinnaker/Kubernetes in AWS, but if you need to also include additional **managed** accounts you'll want to add their respective AWS ARN strings to the `managing.yaml` file [around this line](https://gist.github.com/GabeStah/524fdb512e65e354076d71e53d9994eb#file-managing-yaml-L158).

 2. Now we'll use AWS CLI to issue a `cloudformation deploy` command to create a new `spinnaker-managing-infrastructure-setup` stack using the `managing.yaml` template.
 From here on out this guide will use explicit names where applicable, but feel free to customize options as you see fit (such as the **stack name**, **EksClusterName**, and so forth).